shirasal/shirasal/README.md

 - 👋 Hi, I’m @shirasal
 - 👀 I’m interested in ecology through data science
-- 🌱 I’m currently learning R, python and how to build websites
+- 🌱 I’m currently learning python, SQL and how to build websites
 - 💞️ I’m looking to collaborate on demographic and ecological data analysis
 - 📫 You can reach me via [email](mailto:shira.salin@gmail.com) or [twitter](https://twitter.com/shira_salin)